adityacyan/Movie-App/README.md

 seamless and efficient.
 ## ✨ Features

-- 🔜 **Upcoming Feature**: Displaying similar movies based on user preferences.
+- 🔜 **Movie Recommendations**: Displays similar movies based on user preferences.

-- 🚀 **Header Complete**: Basic header implementation for easy navigation.
-- 🎥 **Movie Fetching**: Implemented API integration to fetch movie data.
+- 🎥 **Movie Fetching**: API to fetch movie data.
 - 🗂️ **Movie Display and Genre Fetching**: Display movies and their genres using a clean and intuitive UI.
-- 🔎 **Optimized Movie Search**: Implemented search functionality with debounce to prevent excessive API calls.
+- 🔎 **Optimized Movie Search**: Search functionality with debounce to prevent excessive API calls.
-- 📊 **Trending Movies Section**: Added a dedicated section for trending movies.
+- 📊 **Trending Movies Section**: Dedicated section for trending movies.

 ## 🛠️ Installation